 The SatNav failed us so often that Karina regularly had to fish out her phone and direct me using Google Maps.
-Out of town is was more reliable, but it was a shadow of a navigation tool compared the TomTom Rider I usually use.
-Hopefully Honda will update its SatNav software very soon.
+Out of town, it was more reliable, but it was a shadow of a navigation tool compared the TomTom Rider I usually use.
+Hopefully, Honda will update its SatNav software very soon.

 Those fixed side cases feature 30l of storage and they are accompanied by a 50l top box.
 Despite grumbles from long-time Gold Wing owners that there is less storage capacity on the new model (110l compared to a previous 150l), I found it adequate if not generous.

 Karina and I did manage to pack a tent, sleeping bags and roll matts, along with our clothes for the week, electronics and documents, but it was a squeeze.